WHAT IS RENT-TO-OWN HOMES?

 As the property you are purchasing continues to grow in value, the equity that you have in it is going to increase.
 Since you will have a set interest rate with the seller, you will also always know what your monthly payments are going to be.
 There won’t be any surprises with variable rates that can result in you owing more each month than your budget can afford.
 As your income grows, you can also pay advanced payments so that you will completely own your home in less time.

-For those fascinated about a rent to own property, it is advisable to look into house prices in the community you are considering to find out what other similar homes are selling for.
+For those fascinated about renting to own, it is advisable to look into pros and cons, like house prices in the community you are considering to find out what other similar properties are selling for.
 Its also wise to explore the property itself and also check its heritage, including past occupants, past problems with destruction from natural or other reasons, and the reason why the house has been presented as a rent to own instead of an outright sale property.
 You should be aware as much as the existing home owner does about the property’s quality and previous record before you apply for rent to own contract.

 There exist six sections to a common rent to own agreement.
 The six sections are the rent price, the selling (rent to own) price, the option time frame (long or short), as well as the entitlement to render the choice to another home buyer.
 Depending on which side of the fence you are standing on, each one of the sections may be perceived as an advantage or expenditure.

-Any time you sign up for rent to own homes you pay a fee.
+Any time you sign up for lease you pay a fee.
 This fee is known as an option consideration fee.
 How much is usually 3-7% of the purchase price, but it’s negotiable.
 This fee ought to be credited 100% towards the purchase price of your home, verify that it is!